The Elliott Homestead

 5. In Gardens

-Put Dry Ice on Their Nest
+Put Dry Ice On Their Nest

 This natural method is very effective in eliminating yellowjackets from your garden.
 Simply place some dry ice at the nest’s entrance and then cover it with dirt.